GermanBrainRot/Project-Galileo/README.md

 Let us now test if *YOU* are among the confused ones.

 Yes!
 That is right.
 This text has LIED to you about its true nature!
 If you think this test is some weird superposition of a Zizekian pop philosophy lecture and some genuinely groundbreaking physical speculation in the raw that I should have polished more, then you are profoundly mistaken.
-All that has happened is that the text has succeeded in deceiving you - but according to the God of the Shiites, that does *not* make it repulsive in the eyes of The Lord, as the lie was spoken in service of a holy mission.
+All that has happened is that the text has succeeded in deceiving you - but according to the Shia God, that does *not* make it repulsive in the eyes of The Lord, as the lie was spoken in service of a holy mission.

 I am not come to bring peace, I am come to bring the sword.
 In the good old Engelsian tradition, this piece of work is a philosophical siege weapon, and all the insights you have gained so far were only the cheese in the trap.
 You are so predictable, fool!
 Now, I have taken your intellect as a hostage, and the true meaning of the scripture is about to reveal itself to you.
 But only if you are insane enough to find my way of saying things irresistible rather than over the top and repulsive.
 You who have a pure heart of gold and and whose soul is thirsty for Absolute Knowledge, leave your sanity behind and be reborn!
 And those who are not, leave yourselves behind and get lost.